nextcloud-releases/all-in-one/.build/ova/readme.md

 1. Import this OVA into virtualbox: https://cloud.nextcloud.com/s/po5LMnwg6RzESJo
 1. Log in using `ncadmin` as username and `nextcloud` as password
 1. Run `curl -fsSL https://raw.githubusercontent.com/nextcloud-releases/all-in-one/main/.build/ova/build.sh | sudo bash`
-1. Shut down the VM and export it using the default settings (but name the file and the product Nextcloud-AIO instead of Ubuntu-22.04)
+1. Shut down the VM, switch the interface to NAT mode and export it using the default settings (but name the file and the product Nextcloud-AIO instead of Ubuntu-22.04)
 1. Upload it to the download server (follow https://github.com/nextcloud-gmbh/sysadmin/issues/581#issuecomment-1165980150)